atharva-sardar02/ad-mint-ai/docs/epics.md

 ---

-## Epic 3: Video Generation Pipeline
+## Epic 3: Video Generation Pipeline ✅ COMPLETED

 **Goal:** Implement the complete AI-powered video generation pipeline from user prompt to final video output.

+**Status:** All stories completed.
+Epic delivered and in production.

 ### Story 3.1: Prompt Processing and Planning